 A big factor to consider is what type of card a store offers.
 There are generally two types of store credit cards: private label and co-branded general purpose.
-If you’re interested in applying for a store card, it helps to know the difference:

 - Private label store cards: Typically, this kind of card can be used only at the store or group of stores it’s associated with.
 And any rewards you earn might also be tied to purchases at those stores.

 - Co-branded general-purpose store cards: Co-branded store cards can usually be used anywhere that accepts the payment network shown on the card.
 In addition to earning elevated rewards at the store or group of stores, co-branded cards may also offer the opportunity to earn rewards outside of the store.

 Certain store cards may not seem any different from other credit cards in your wallet.
 Taking a closer look at things like rewards, credit limits and interest rates that are offered can help you compare cards.

 A store credit card—like any other credit card—can be a great financial tool when used responsibly.
 Here are some possible benefits:

 - You could use it to earn your rewards.
 Using a store credit card in the store it’s associated with might earn you better rewards than using a traditional rewards credit card in the same store would.

 - You could use it to build credit.
 With consistent, responsible use over time, store cards could help you build credit.